-Renewable energy PPAs help mitigate risks associated with market fluctuations and relieve offtakers of operations and maintenance responsibilities.
+Renewable energy PPAs help mitigate risks associated with market fluctuations and relieve offtakers of project operations and maintenance responsibilities.
 It follows, then, that their popularity will only grow as decarbonization efforts ramp up, fossil fuel prices rise, and governments look to phase out renewable subsidies and feed-in tariffs.

 Amid surging demand, however, regulators, developers, investors, and executives will have to adapt to a rapidly changing market.
 Here’s what they need to know.